Question: How does Sucuri clean hacked websites? What is the process?

 - Update all CMS’, modules, plugins, extensions; more importantly, create a strategy to keep them updated.
 Make a habit of checking them and updating routinely.

 - Change all passwords.
-Use good passwords and never re-use them.
+Use a password manager.
+It will enforce good passwords and not allow you to re-use them.
 Ever.

 - If you own a dedicated server or VPS, restrict SSH/FTP and cPanel access to only known whitelisted IP addresses.